ahbreck/Chicago_BI/README.md

   cp src/.env.example src/.env
   ```

-Both `src/docker/.env.docker` and `src/.env` are listed in `.gitignore` so your
+Both `src/docker/.env.docker` and `src/.env` are listed in `.gitignore` so api keys stay private,
-local secrets stay private, while the example files remain in version control
+while the example files remain in version control for reference.
-for reference.

 | Variable            | Description                                                                      |
 |---------------------|----------------------------------------------------------------------------------|